Skip to content

 You can also run your dishwasher at a lower temperature – on the 'eco' programme, for example.
 This uses less energy than higher temperature programmes.

-Keep radiators and heaters clear so that warm air can circulate through rooms.
-For example, it's a good idea to draw your curtains and tuck them behind radiators.
+It's a good idea to keep radiators and heaters clear so that warm air can circulate through rooms.
+For example, during the daytime, make sure to draw your curtains and tuck them behind radiators.

 Draught proof doors and windows to stop heat escaping.
 To do this, fit draught-proofing strips and draught excluders around doors, seal gaps around window frames and add covers to letterboxes and keyholes.
 It's important to leave some ventilation to reduce condensation and prevent the build up of waste gases from fuel-burning appliances.